-The Board of Commissioners did not amend the budget.
-Actual revenues were \$3,905,584 more than budgeted revenues and actual expenditures were \$10,250,143 less than budgeted expenditures, which resulted in a positive variance of \$14,155,727.
+The Board of Commissioners amended the budget during the year.
+The budget was amended to increase estimated revenues, supplies expenses, professional fees, repairs and maintenance and to decrease estimated salaries and wages expenses.
+Actual revenues were \$786,575 more than budgeted revenues and actual expenditures were \$6,794,744 less than budgeted expenditures, which resulted in a positive variance of \$7,581,319.
 Refer to the budget versus actual comparison for more information.